What horizontal analysis is, how to calculate it and why it’s essential for spotting trends in income statements and balance sheets.

 Revenue Change % = (($2.8M - $2.4M) ÷ $2.4M) × 100 = 16.67%

-While percentage changes reveal growth rates and trends, absolute changes show the actual dollar impact.
-Using the same example:
+absolute changes show the actual dollar impact.

-Both metrics matter.
+Both metrics matter!

 The absolute change shows the real financial impact, while the percentage change provides context for the magnitude of growth relative to your base.